CaylinDewey/cross-over-capsule-102/README.md

 HTML and CSS were used to create this website.

 ### Frameworks, Programs and Libraries
+- [Am I Responsive](https://ui.dev/amiresponsive) displays the site on a range of devices.
+- [Code Institute Readme Template](Code-Institute-Solutions/readme-template)
+- [Code Institue Alumna's, Kera Cudmore, Readme Tutorial](https://github.com/kera-cudmore)
+- [Code Institute Student Tutor and Mentor Support](https://learn.codeinstitute.net/ci_support/diplomainfullstacksoftwarecommoncurriculum/support)
+- [Codespace](https://mycolor.space/) was used to select a color palette.
+Details of the color palette are on the [wireframe](assets/images/wireframe_cross-over_capsule_v1.png).
+- [Favicon](https://favicon.io/favicon-converter/) was used to create the favicon
 - [Figjam](https://www.figma.com/) was used for the wireframe
-- [Lightshot](https://app.prntscr.com/en/index.html) was used for screendumps
+- [Font Awesome](https://fontawesome.com/v4/icons/) was used for all icons
 - [Google Fonts](https://fonts.google.com/) was used to imports fonts to the website
 - [Git](https://git-scm.com/) was used for version control
 - [Github](https://github.com/) was used to save and store files
-- [Canva](https://canva.com) was used to generate the Cross-over Capsule icon
-- [Font Awesome](https://fontawesome.com/v4/icons/) was used for all icons
-- [Favicon](https://favicon.io/favicon-converter/) was used to create the favicon
-- [Am I Responsive](https://ui.dev/amiresponsive) was used for the image of the range of devices
+- [Lightshot](https://app.prntscr.com/en/index.html) was used for screendumps
-- [Code Institute Readme Template](Code-Institute-Solutions/readme-template)
-- [Code Institue Alumna's, Kera Cudmore, Readme Tutorial](https://github.com/kera-cudmore)
-- [Code Institute Student Tutor and Mentor Support](https://learn.codeinstitute.net/ci_support/diplomainfullstacksoftwarecommoncurriculum/support)

 ### Deployment
 Github was used to deploy this site.
 The steps are as follows: